-Toast the sesame seeds in a small pan at medium heat until they are golden brown and give off their fragrance.
-Stir frequently.
-Put the sesame seeds in a bowl and set aside.
+- Toast the sesame seeds in a small pan at low-medium heat and stir frequently until they are golden brown and give off their fragrance.
+Remove the sesame seeds from the pan at this stage as they can pop and jump out of the pan like popcorns.
+They can also easily burn with the heat of the pan so place the sesame seeds into a bowl and set aside.

-Combine the flour and baking soda in a bowl and set aside.
+- Combine the flour and baking powder in a bowl and set aside.

-Take 25 gram pieces ( a little bit more than 1 tablespoon can take) of the dough and roll them into balls.
+- Take 25 gram pieces ( a little bit more than 1 tablespoon can take) of the dough and roll them into balls.
 Alternatively, you can divide the dough equally into 22 pieces and roll them into balls as this recipe makes 22 cookies.
 Press the balls with a flat-bottomed glass or a measuring cup to flatten them evenly.
-Place the doughs on the baking sheet.
-Then put the doughs-one by one-into the bowl that is full of sesame seeds and cover both sides with them.
-You can gently use your fingers to make sure that sesame seeds stick to the doughs.
-After you cover the doughs with sesame seeds, place them on the baking sheet and bake for 16 minutes until the center of the cookies become firm.
+Place on the baking sheet.
+Then, one by one, cover each side of the dough with toasted sesame seeds.
+You can gently use your fingers to make sure that sesame seeds stick to the dough.
+After you cover each dough with sesame seeds bake for 16 minutes until the center of the cookies become firm.

-Remove the cookies from the oven and let them stay on the baking sheet for 20 minues.
+- Remove the cookies from the oven and let them stay on the baking sheet for 20 minutes.
 As they cool, they become crunchy.